 - conducting programs for youth, for parents and community members, and for administrators.

-EVWP is based at The College of William and Mary and is constituted as a school/post-secondary partnership that identifies, celebrates, and enhances the professional role of successful classroom teachers at all levels.
+EVWP is based at William & Mary and is constituted as a school/post-secondary partnership that identifies, celebrates, and enhances the professional role of successful classroom teachers at all levels.

 The six-credit Summer Institute for teachers and administrators operates under two beliefs: